D Library - Free - No account or wallets needed - Safe for children, adults and plants

 How is the Project Governed?

-For now, only lawpond takes decisions, according to his mentors’s guidance and feedback.
+For now, dme takes decisions, according to his mentor’s guidance and feedback he receives alongside his journey.

 Funding & Business Model